aadasud/aadasud.github.io/_portfolio/lunar-state-estimation.md

 As humanity returns to the Moon through NASA's Artemis program, accurate real-time navigation during the translunar coast phase is critical.
-This project implements and compares two state estimation approaches — Batch Least Squares (BLS) and an Unscented Kalman Filter (UKF) — for estimating the position and velocity of a spacecraft traveling from Low Earth Orbit to the Moon.
+This project implements and compares two state estimation approaches, Batch Least Squares (BLS) and an Unscented Kalman Filter (UKF), for estimating the position and velocity of a spacecraft traveling from Low Earth Orbit to the Moon.